-In-Kind Contributions (Continued)
+In-Kind Contributions

 A substantial number of nonprofessional volunteers have donated significant amounts of their time in the Council's Early Childhood and Family Development Program, specifically the Head Start Program.
-For 2019 and 2018, donated time totaling \$747,488 and \$713,817, respectively, was recorded in the Head Start Program.
-However, no amounts have been reflected in the statements for donated services.
+However, no amounts have been reflected in the statements for donated services as they do not meet the criteria for recognition as contributions.